 The Bachelor of Business (Honours) in Tourism Management provides students with the expertise and knowledge needed to become a successful manager or entrepreneur in this challenging and exciting industry.

 This course has a strong emphasis on the broad business, management and marketing subjects complemented with tourism specific modules.
 Learning is based around class delivered lectures, field trips, practical lab classes, guest speakers, and both group and individual project work.

 CIT has an excellent reputation for working in partnership and consultation with the travel and tourism industry.
 The delivery of certain modules provides the student with the opportunity to engage actively with industry.
 In the past, projects have been conducted on behalf of Fota Wildlife Park, Kinsale Chamber of Tourism, Blackrock Castle, Spike Island Tourism Development Plan, Clonakilty Chamber of Commerce, Cork City Council, and Cork County Council.

-Students have access to the wider institute facilities such as an excellent library, IT facilities, student accommodation, sports and recreation facilities, and other student supports.
+Students have access to the wider Institute facilities such as an excellent library, IT facilities, sports and recreation facilities, and other student supports.
 Student facilities are offered in an environment where students have direct access to an experienced and qualified lecturing team.

 Suitably qualified graduates may apply to

 > Master of Business in Tourism (Taught) (Part-time)

 and subsequently to Doctoral Studies leading to the award of a PhD.